collocations.org

 Collocations for argument - noun

-1. angry discussion
+1. discussion

-angry, bitter, heated, violent | big
+bitter, heated, violent

 I had a big argument with my mother this morning.

-little, silly, stupid
+little, petty, pointless, silly, stupid

-VERB + ARGUMENT
+VERB + argument

-become/get involved in, get into, have
+become involved in, get into, get involved in, have

-I don''t want to get into an argument with her.
+I don't want to get into an argument with her.

-cause, provoke, start | lose, win
+cause, provoke, start

 I was determined to win the argument.

-ARGUMENT + VERB
+argument + VERB

 arise, break out, develop, erupt